 When you hear the term “robbery,” you probably think of a masked individual holding a gun to someone’s head while demanding money or some other item of value.
 While this situation certainly is considered robbery, the offense is defined much more broadly under California law and can include purse-snatching, shoving a security guard while shoplifting, and stealing the belongings of a person who has been drugged.
 Robbery is considered a violent crime in California, and if you’re facing charges for this offense, there is a strong possibility that you will have to serve a lengthy prison term if convicted.
 Because of this, it’s imperative that you contact a Los Angeles robbery lawyer if you’re being accused of this offense.

-At Spolin Law P.C., our criminal defense team has a long history of success in defending individuals facing robbery allegations.
+At a qualified criminal defense firm, our criminal defense team has a long history of success in defending individuals facing robbery allegations.
 By using legal motions and thoroughly investigating your situation, we can compile a strong case that could potentially keep you out of prison.
-Call us today at (310) 424-5816 to learn more through a free consultation with a violent crimes lawyer.
+Contact SPCRC's Recommended Lawyers to learn more through a free consultation with a violent crimes lawyer.

 Robbery and the California Penal Code